Villavu/Simba/DocGen/source/tutorials/Mouse & Keyboard.rst

 .. code-block::

-  Input.KeyDown(EKeyCode.SHIFT)
+  Target.KeyDown(EKeyCode.SHIFT)
   Sleep(50);
-  Input.KeyUp(EKeyCode.SHIFT);
+  Target.KeyUp(EKeyCode.SHIFT);

-:code:`Input.KeyPress` will do above but will use :code:`Input.KeyPressMin` and :code:`Input.KeyPressMax` to determine the sleep time.
+:code:`TTarget.KeyPress` will do above but will use :code:`Input.MinPressTime` and :code:`Input.MaxPressTime` to determine the sleep time.

-- :code:`Input.KeyPressMin` Minimum milliseconds to hold a button.
+- :code:`TTarget.KeyOptions.MinPressTime` Minimum milliseconds to hold a button.
-- :code:`Input.KeyPressMax` Maximum milliseconds to hold a button.
+- :code:`TTarget.KeyOptions.MaxPressTime` Maximum milliseconds to hold a button.

 .. code-block::

-  Input.KeyPress(EKeyCode.SHIFT);
+  Target.KeyPress(EKeyCode.SHIFT);

 -----